espressif/esp-idf/docs/en/get-started/windows-setup.rst

 Using the Command Prompt
 ========================

-For the remaining Getting Started steps, we're going to use the Windows Command Prompt.
+For the remaining Getting Started steps, we are going to use the Windows Command Prompt.

 ESP-IDF Tools Installer also creates a shortcut in the Start menu to launch the ESP-IDF Command Prompt.
 This shortcut launches the Command Prompt (cmd.exe) and runs ``export.bat`` script to set up the environment variables (``PATH``, ``IDF_PATH`` and others).
 Inside this command prompt, all the installed tools are available.